► We drive three Skoda concepts at night

-The Vision iV represents the true preview to Skoda’s electric plans, as it’s the only car here that will make it to the roads as an all-electric vehicle.
-It’s based on the same, flexible MEB skateboard powering Wolfsburg’s ID range, but high shoulders, and a chunky, sporty rear make it look almost Tesla Model X-ish from the side.
+The Vision iV represents the true preview to Skoda’s electric plans, as it’s the only car here that will make it to the roads as an all-electric vehicle: it'll be called the Enyaq when it actually hits the road.
+The Vision iV is based on the same, flexible MEB skateboard powering Wolfsburg’s ID range, but high shoulders, and a chunky, sporty rear make it look almost Tesla Model X-ish from the side.

-Of course, these looks will change when the production car is revealed next year, but not by much: we’re told the model you see here is 90% ready.
+Of course, these looks will change when the Enyaq production car is revealed later but not by much: we’re told the model you see here is 90% ready.
 We’d gather that remaining 10% is most likely in the futuristic, concept-style interior, and the rather ornate lights – always a place these concepts seem to go overboard.

 Being a concept car, we don’t have any driving impressions or performance figures, but Skoda reckons the iV will be able to hit 0-62mph from a standstill in around 6.0 seconds.

-Skoda is calling this a ‘four-door crossover coupe’, and when the Vision iV order books open in 2021, customers will be able to choose between Sportback and standard-style SUV options.
+Skoda is calling this a ‘four-door crossover coupe’, and when the Enyaq order books open in 2021, customers will be able to choose between Sportback and standard-style SUV options.

 We’ll update this article when we know more about Skoda’s electric plans.